Trusted Pasadena Visitation Lawyers

 We Can Help Fight for Your Right to Parenting Time

 Our senior attorney, Christine Gille, is board certified in family law.
-All of our attorneys are experienced in custody and visitation.
+Each of our attorneys is experienced in custody and visitation.
 Our firm is committed to excellence and is proud to represent families through complicated and emotional visitation matters.

-When you work with our team, you can feel confident that your case will be handled with the compassion and proficiency that you need and deserve.
+When you work with our team, you will feel confident that your case is being handled with the compassion and proficiency that you need and deserve.

 Know Your Options for Visitation

-Whether you are a non-custodial parent seeking visitation or a custodial parent concerned about your children's relationship with your ex-spouse, it is important that you understand what options are available to you.
-You and your ex can either agree to a visitation arrangement or a judge who will make a decision according to the best interests of your children.
+Whether you are a non-custodial parent seeking visitation or a custodial parent concerned about your children's relationship with your children's other parent when that person is negligent or in some way harmful to the children, it is important that you understand what options are available to you.
+You and the other parent may either agree to a visitation arrangement with or without the help of lawyers, or if a negotiated agreement cannot be reached, a judge will make a decision according to the the evidence.

 Types of visitation orders include: